-Updated: February 15, 2013
+Updated: November 5, 2013

 Technical requirements include tests for the following:

-The Microsoft Platform Ready Test Tool (MPR Test Tool) is designed to help improve compatibility of server applications on Windows Server 2012.
-The MPR Test Tool is a fully automated toolkit and supports running in the Full Shell, MinShell, and Server Core configurations.
+The Microsoft Platform Ready Test Tool (MPR Tool) is designed to help improve compatibility of server applications on Windows Server, MIcrosoft Hyper-V virtual machines, and Windows Azure virtual machines.
+The MPR Tool is an automated, wizard-based tool and supports running on the Full Server Shell, Minimal Server Interface, and Server Core configurations.
 This tool can help identify possible compatibility and readiness issues during installation, functionality, and removal of applications.

-Detailed reports of compatibility and system stability test results are generated by the MPR Test Tool so that further actions can be taken to remediate identified issues.
+Detailed reports of compatibility and system stability test results are generated by the MPR Tool so that further actions can be taken to remediate identified issues.
 Limited waivers may be available after all attempts to remediate failures have been exhausted.
 A waiver request document must be submitted to MPR support.

-Microsoft strongly encourages incorporating the MPR Test Tool into the software build and test processes, thereby ensuring platform readiness before applications are released to market.
-The MPR Test Tool is also a recommended tool to test line of business applications and for evaluating server products for their platform compatibility before making purchasing decisions.
+Microsoft strongly encourages incorporating the MPR Tool into the software build and test processes, thereby ensuring platform readiness before applications are released to market.
+The MPR Tool is also a recommended tool to test line of business applications and for evaluating server products for their platform compatibility before making purchasing decisions.

-Download the Microsoft Platform Ready Test Tool.
+Download the Microsoft Platform Ready Test Tool for:

 Windows Server 2008 R2 Logo Program—Discontinued March 31, 2013.

-Effective March 31, 2013, Windows Server 2008 R2 test submissions will no longer be accepted for Microsoft Partner Network (MPN) Competencies, Works with Logo, or Certified for Windows Server Logo.
+Effective March 31, 2013, Windows Server 2008 R2 test submissions are no longer being accepted for Microsoft Partner Network (MPN) Competencies, Works with Logo, or Certified for Windows Server Logo.
+Windows Server 2012 R2 is currently the preferred platform for Certified for Windows Server Logo.